AbhishekJadhav2002/Hacktober_Fest_webDev_Project/README.md

 # Hacktober_Fest_webDev_Project
 Open to PRs for Hacktober Fest 2022.
 Only Genuine PRs will be accepted
+#### Any PR not following the Contribution rules will be labelled "invalid"
+* Checkout "What can I contribute?" section for more details.

 # Hacktoberfest2022
 Hacktoberfest® is open to everyone in the global community.
 It encourages participation in the open source community, which grows bigger every year.
 Complete the 2022 challenge and earn a limited edition T-shirt.